 - Increases your heart rate when you are scared

-- Contracts your stomach to allow food to move into the intestines
+- Contracts your stomach and opens your pylorus to allow food to move into the intestines

 - Stimulates your pancreas to secrete digestive enzymes into the small intestines as food moves past